phonglam3103/msani-readthedocs/docs/source/usage.rst

     $ msani -i example.smi --unwanted regular special
     $ msani -i example.smi --unwanted all

 It is also possible to filter out customized unwanted substructures, depending on the user's preference, using a customized SMARTS list.
 To generate a template for this list, use the ``--create_custom`` flag.
-This will result in the **templates.tsv** file.
+This will result in the **templates.txt** file.

 .. code-block:: console